 Quality Assurance: All work is undertaken in accordance with ORCA’s standard operating procedures.
 Nick Card and other staff who are members of the Institute for Archaeologists (IfA), and ORCA as an organisation, adhere to and recognise the standards and guidance the IfA promotes.
 For more information about the IfA see their website.

-Located in one of the most archaeologically significant parts of Britain, ORCA is housed within the Archaeology Department of Orkney College, a partner in the UHI Millennium Institute.
-The UHI is an educational institution offering a range of courses from HNC to postgraduate, and research opportunites throughout the Highlands and Islands.
+Located in one of the most archaeologically significant parts of Britain, ORCA is housed within the Archaeology Department of Orkney College, an Academic Partner of the University of the Highlands and Islands.
+UHI is an educational institution offering a range of courses from HNC to postgraduate, and research opportunites throughout the Highlands and Islands.

 Please e-mail Nick Card or telephone 01856569342 to discuss your requirements and see how ORCA can assist your development.